-Briefly describe the students and community and how the LEA serves them.
+Describe the students and community and how the LEA serves them.

 The Modoc Joint Unified School District serves a diverse group of students with the goal to: "Provide a quality education by leading, assisting and motivating all students to establish and achieve goals to become responsible and productive citizens."
 The ethnic makeup of our student population is 69% identify White, 16% Hispanic, and 8% Native American.
-56.8% of our students qualify as Low Income.
+59.3% of our students qualify as Low Income.
 3.8% are English Learners (EL).
-Our LCFF Unduplicated count rolling average is 56% for 2017-18.
-We serve approximately 850 students TK through 12th grade at 6 quality schools: 1 traditional high school, 1 middle school, 1 continuation high school, 1 community day school and 2 elementary schools.
+1.5% are foster youth.
+Our LCFF Unduplicated count rolling average is 61.42% for 2018-19.
+We serve approximately 880 students TK through 12th grade at 6 quality schools: 1 traditional high school, 1 middle school, 1 community day school and 2 elementary schools.

 MJUSD serves students from Alturas, Cedarville, Canby, Likely, Davis Creek, New Pine Creek, Madeline, and the surrounding areas.
 Alturas has a population of roughly 2,500 people.
-The median income is \$27,093, well below the state average of \$60,190.
+The median income is \$31,690, well below the state average of \$60,190.
 The crime rate has remained fairly consistent aside from an increase in homicides.
 There was one homicide in the ten year period ending 2011.
 Since 2012, there have been 6.
 That being said, the community is still perceived to be safe.
 Most jobs are found in the public sector.
 Home prices are one-third the state average.
 Alturas is part of Modoc County, population 9,184.
-The median household income for the county is \$37,860, up compared to Alturas but still well below the state average.
+The median household income for the county is \$43,748, up compared to Alturas but still well below the state average.
 Modoc County provides many opportunities for outdoor recreation in the Modoc National Forest.